-Now a hard-working life insurance salesman and a caring family man, the former police officer, Michael MacCauley, has taken the commuter rail to New York for the past ten years.
-But, unexpectedly, things will take a turn for the worse, when on one of his daily journeys, the cryptic passenger, Joanna, makes Michael a generous and tempting offer to locate a single commuter or face grave consequences.
-Is this a sick joke, or is this indeed a serious situation?
-As Michael races against the clock to solve this wicked conundrum, everyone aboard is a suspect, in a deal where there's definitely more than meets the eye.
-Can he decide in time who's the one?Written by
+Michael MacCauley, a former police officer and now a hard-working life-insurance salesman and a caring family man, has been taking the commuter rail to New York for the past ten years.
+But, things will take an unexpected turn when, on one of his daily journeys, the cryptic passenger, Joanna, makes Michael a generous and tempting offer to locate a single commuter or face grave consequences.
+Is this a sick joke, or is this, indeed, a dangerous situation?
+Now, as Michael races against the clock to solve this wicked conundrum, everyone aboard is a suspect, in a deal that there is more than meets the eye.
+Can he decide in time who is the one?Written by

 Issued under licence from Universal Music Publishing Ltd/Universal Music Operations Ltd See more »

 Nothing new from Neeson, in a good way (and a bad way).

 If you've seen one Neeson film, you've probably seen them all.
 Despite having already mastered the art of playing the grizzled, independant tough-guy, Neeson is back with The Commuter, in which he plays an unsuspecting ... well ... commuter, who is drawn into a criminal conspiracy which could kill everyone on-board.

 It's a familiar sounding plot, but it's one that Neeson excels in, in fact, he may be too good at it by now.
 With all that said, The Commuter, much like Taken, Taken 2, Taken 3, Non-Stop, A Walk Among the Tombstones, Run All Night and Schindlers List, is another fun Neeson film which you'll probably enjoy much more than you'd be willing to admit.